gileoo/SPBView/README.md

 Planed related reference publication:

 Ritter M., Hoffmann A., Rauch N., Sachse P., Djamshidian A., Harders M., Ellmerer Ph.
-(2024), SPBView: An Extendable Data Analysis and Combined Visualization Tool for Saccadic Eye-Movement, Pupil Size, and Blink Detection, Elseviere Software X, doi:XXXX (in submission).
+(2024), __SPBView: An Extendable Data Analysis and Combined Visualization Tool for Saccadic Eye-Movement, Pupil Size, and Blink Detection__.
+Elseviere Software X, doi:XXXX (in submission).

 ## List of Publications that used SPBView